ncbi/niso-jats/publishing/1.1d2/mml2/dtd/README.txt

 ======================================================

-1.0 THE FOUR ARCHIVING DTDS
+1.0 THE FOUR PUBLISHING DTDS

-There are four versions of the Archiving DTD:
+There are four versions of the Publishing DTD:

  - A version using XHTML tables with MathML 2.0